NFC North showdown has Lions’ high-powered offense facing Packers’ ball-hawking defense - WTOP News

 The Packers enter this game with an uncertain quarterback situation.

-Jordan Love left the Packers’ 30-27 victory at Jacksonville on Sunday in the third quarter with a groin strain, though he said Wednesday there was a “realistic” chance he could play against the Lions.
-He didn’t practice Wednesday but worked out on a limited basis Thursday in the rain.
+Jordan Love left the Packers’ 30-27 victory at Jacksonville on Sunday in the third quarter with a groin strain and is listed as questionable for this game.
+He didn’t practice Wednesday but worked out on a limited basis Thursday and Friday.

 Backup quarterback Malik Willis has started two games in Love’s place this season, and the Packers won both games.
 He also threw a 51-yard completion to Jayden Reed in Jacksonville that led to Brandon McManus’ tiebreaking field goal as time expired.